Wonderful Indonesia was on my wishlist for many reasons.

 One thing that I missed big time was curd or yogurt.
 Looks like the concept of curd is totally absent from Indonesian cuisine.

-People of Indonesia are warm, fun and cool.
+People are warm, fun and cool.

 I had an opportunity to talk to kids of a school in Waisai island of Raja Ampat in Papua region.
 I asked them what they want to become when they grow up and the top 3 answers were – Doctors, Police, and Teachers.
 In fact, they still use the word Guru for the teacher.